 A Data Science Approach To Process Data Collected From Vulnerable Populations: A Case Study Of Impact Measurement Among Small-scale Farmers

 Ksapa has designed the SUTTI initiative and associated solutions to enable the transformation of the first mile of agricultural supply chains: we work with and for small farmers in medium and large scale programs, cooperating with industrial and financial actors, public authorities, civil society organizations or academics in several countries in Asia and Africa.
-SUTTI combines design & program management (technical assistance), low tech digital solutions and innovative impact finance.
+For that purpose, we have designed a SUTTI digital suite enabling to disseminate content & information towards smallholders, but also to collect data from them in order to monitor our social, economic & environmental impact.

 The issue of impact measurement and therefore the quality of impact data is key to the success of these projects: